First Bank Secured Mastercard Review

 The good news is this card does not charge a penalty APR if you are late on a payment.

-Does First Bank Secured Mastercard have an introductory APR offer on balance transfers?
+Does First Bank Secured Mastercard have an intro APR offer on balance transfers?

-Does First Bank Secured Mastercard have an introductory APR offer on new purchases?
+Does First Bank Secured Mastercard have an intro APR offer on new purchases?

 What are the fees for First Bank Secured Mastercard?